 For example, they would be the guardians of the tribe’s oral history, the tellers of stories and the singers of songs, or they would simply undertake the tasks traditionally considered those of a woman.

 Within the Lakota Sioux they were often the Winkjte or tribal matchmaker.

-Rather than be ignored difference would be recognised early and one example of how a young person’s future would be determined was by trial:
+One example of how a young person’s future would be determined was by trial.